freealise/freealise/subs/README.md

 mat from thick fishing line for stereo screen (https://commons.wikimedia.org/wiki/File:Parallax_barrier_vs_lenticular_screen.svg), or blue and yellow glasses with plastic lenses (https://developers.google.com/cardboard/manufacturers)

-the only comics that the majority of adults tolerate are satirical
+the only comics that the majority of adults tolerate are satirical (abstract comics - gets into social issues right away)
 Inoffensive caricature: photorealistic and providing a solution to exposed problem, about ideas and not people, parody as compliment

 depth = blur (focus) or color fade to fog - how is done in photography ?